avaiavaiRun it

 …and 18 more checks

-Running processes, open ports, DNS lookups, installed apps, scheduled tasks, kernel extensions, quarantined downloads, MDM profiles, Wi‑Fi security, drive mounts, setuid files — 26 checks in all.
-If it's a place attackers hide, avai is already looking there.
+Running processes, open ports, installed apps, kernel extensions, quarantined downloads, MDM profiles, Wi-Fi security, drive mounts, and more.

 Everything avai watches — and does.